Subchapter H. ADMINISTRATIVE PROCEDURES

 § 46.1121.
 Facility and operating plans.

 (a) When plans are required.
-A food facility licensing applicant or food facility operator shall have plans and specifications reviewed by the Department or licensor and will submit these properly prepared plans and specifications (as described in subsection (b)) to the Department or licensor for review and approval (using the procedure described in § 46.1142 (relating to application procedure for appropriate license or registration)) before any of the following:
+A retail food facility licensing applicant or retail food facility operator shall have plans and specifications reviewed by the Department or licensor and shall submit these properly prepared plans and specifications (as described in subsection (b)) to the Department or licensor for review and approval using the procedure described in § 46.1142 (relating to application procedure for appropriate license) before any of the following:

-(2) The conversion of an existing structure for use as a food facility.
+(2) The conversion of an existing structure for use as a retail food facility.

-(3) The remodeling of a food facility (including installation and use of any new major food equipment for heating, cooling and hot and cold holding food) or a change of type of food facility or food operation if the Department or licensor determines that plans and specifications are necessary to ensure compliance with this chapter.
+(3) The remodeling of a retail food facility (including installation and use of any new major food equipment for heating, cooling, and hot and cold holding food) or a change of type of retail food facility or food operation if the Department or licensor determines that plans and specifications are necessary to ensure compliance with this chapter.

-(4) A change of ownership of a food facility.
+(4) A change of ownership of a retail food facility.

-(1) Intended menu and consumer advisory intentions, if a consumer advisory is required under § 46.423 (relating to consumer advisory required with respect to animal-derived foods that are raw, undercooked or not otherwise processed to eliminate pathogens).
+(1) Intended menu and consumer advisory intentions, if a consumer advisory is required under Subpart 3-603 of the Model Food Code, regarding consumer advisory, for animal foods that are raw, undercooked or not otherwise processed to eliminate pathogens.

 (2) Anticipated volume of food to be stored, prepared and sold or served.